Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

-When it comes to content marketing and writing headlines, you must be purposeful about your efforts.
+When it comes to content marketing and writing headlines, you must be purposeful in your efforts.
 What do we mean by “purpose”?

 According to Altimeter Group, “70% of marketers lack a consistent or integrated content strategy.”
-And 48% of B2B marketers have no documented content strategy.
-This means that most marketers don’t have a purpose for the content they produce on a regular basis.
+And, 48% of B2B marketers have no documented content strategy.
+This means that most marketers don’t have a purpose for the content that they produce on a regular basis.

 There has to be a definite purpose being served by your data-driven titles or headlines.